 In fact, the planet Mercury is highly related to divination and alchemy, and it’s the god Mercury who is told to lead people after their deaths into the afterlife, thus being represented as a messenger between the dead and alive.

 A person ruled by Mercury is sharp and full of wit.
 He is self-taught and he usually finds traditional learning too slow and limited – he is capable of learning much faster and deeper on his own than were he to attend ordinary classroom-style lessons.
 Whenever he’s interested in something, he will strive to become the master of that field.

-He is busy researching various aspects of life, and tries to escape boredom as he cannot tolerate it.
+He is busy researching various aspects of life and tries to escape boredom as he cannot tolerate it.
 He’s always doing something.
-Sometimes his need of mental stimulation makes him look fickle, and sometimes he may be involved in two things at the same time due to the deep need for mental stimulation.
-So, for example, Mercurial people sometimes get involved in two love affairs, or have two careers.
+Sometimes his need for mental stimulation makes him look fickle, and sometimes he may be involved in two things at the same time due to the deep need for mental stimulation.
+So, for example, Mercurial people sometimes get involved in two love affairs or have two careers.